For Biden, a deeply personal Memorial Day weekend observance

 NEW CASTLE, Del.
-(AP) — President Joe Biden marked his first Memorial Day weekend as commander in chief by honoring the nation’s sacrifices in a deeply personal manner as he paid tribute Sunday to those lost while remembering his late son Beau, a veteran who died six years ago to the day.
+(NewsNation Now) — President Joe Biden will continue his first Memorial Day weekend as commander in chief by laying a wreath at the Tomb of the Unknown Soldier Monday morning.
+It comes after a deeply personal tribute Sunday to those lost while remembering his late son Beau, a veteran who died six years ago to the day.

+President Biden will lay a wreath at 10 a.m.
+ET.
+You can watch the event, and hear his remarks, in the player above.

 As a cold rain fell, Biden made his annual appearance at the commemoration in New Castle, not far from his Wilmington home, a day before he planned to do the same at Arlington National Cemetery on the official observance.